 How does it work

 First of all the script read out all members of the defined Group and tag them as user, device or group.
-Then each group member is processed and in the case of a user to device migration it is checked which devices are assigned in the AAD to the respective user and in the case of a device to user migration it is checked who is the assigned owner in the AAD of this device.
+Then each group member is processed and in the case of a user to device migration it is checked which devices are assigned in Microsoft Entra ID (formerly Azure AD) to the respective user and in the case of a device to user migration it is checked who is the assigned owner in Microsoft Entra ID of this device.
 If it is a hybrid group in which user or device objects are already in it, these are also migrated:

 function Get-MigrateGroupMember{